nodenv/nodenv/README.md

 $ nodenv install 16.13.2
 ~~~

-Set a Node version to finish installation and start using commands `nodenv global 18.14.1` or `rbenv local 18.14.1`
+Set a Node version to finish installation and start using commands `nodenv global 18.14.1` or `nodenv local 18.14.1`

 Alternatively to the `install` command, you can download and compile
 Node manually as a subdirectory of `~/.nodenv/versions/`.
 An entry in